Credit card interest rates average 20%-25%, versus 12% for a personal loan. Pay down your debt sooner with a SoFi Personal Loan. View your rate today.

 What Bills Can You Pay With a Credit Card?

 There are limitations on which bills you can pay with a credit card.
-And, as briefly noted earlier, you may owe a fee for using a credit card to pay bills, which could outweigh the benefits earned.
+And, as mentioned, you may owe a fee for using a credit card to pay bills, which could outweigh the benefits earned.

-Here are 10 examples of bills you can pay with a credit card, as well as explanations on how paying these bills with a credit card works.
+Here are nine examples of bills you may be able to pay with a credit card, as well as explanations on how paying these bills with a credit card works.

 1. Streaming Services

-The vast majority of streaming services accept credit card payments to cover the monthly cost of the subscription.
-To pay this bill with a credit card, all you’ll need to do is enter their credit card number on the streaming service’s website.
+Streaming services typically accept credit card payments to cover the monthly cost of the subscription.
+Paying for a streaming service with a credit card typically involves logging into your account, navigating to the “Account” or “Billing” section, and selecting “Add/Update Credit Card” to input your card details.
 The card will then automatically get charged each month unless you cancel or suspend your membership.

 2. Utilities